If you’re an author in New Zealand who wants to publish a book the traditional way, without the need for a literary agent, this post is just for you.

 Below you will find 21 top New Zealand Publishers Accepting Unsolicited Manuscripts.

 Are you proud of your non-fiction texts?
 Do you think your poetry pieces are truly out of the world?
-In either case, Victoria University Press is one of the best platforms for you.
+In either case, Victoria University Press is one of the best companies for you.
 Established in 1970 by the singlehanded efforts of Fergus Barrowman, this Wellington based publishing house has worked with notable authors like Barbara Anderson, Hera Lindsay Bird and Bruce Mason.
-The platform is currently open for submissions and you can send in your non-fiction, fiction and poetry pieces here.
+The company is currently open for submissions and you can send in your non-fiction, fiction and poetry pieces here.
+Do note that for poetry, fiction, and non-fiction submissions, the company gives precedence to authors living in (or strongly connected with) Aotearoa, New Zealand.

-If you think your historical fiction, poetry pieces or science fiction can make it to the top; Auckland University Press is definitely an ideal platform for you.
-Established in 1966, this platform has published quite a few best-selling titles like ‘Early Yet Days’ by Allen Curnow, ‘Fast Talking PI’ by Selina Marsh, ‘Chiefs of Industry’ by Hazel Petrie and the likes of it.
+If you think your historical fiction, poetry pieces or science fiction can make it to the top; Auckland University Press is certainly an ideal company for you.
+Established in 1966, this publishing house has published quite a few best-selling titles like ‘Early Yet Days’ by Allen Curnow, ‘Fast Talking PI’ by Selina Marsh, ‘Chiefs of Industry’ by Hazel Petrie and the likes of it.
 The company publishes around 20 books every year and they’re currently accepting unsolicited submissions from authors based in New Zealand.
 You can find out more details about the submission guidelines here.

 9. Awa Press

 Formed in 2003, Awa press is an independent publishing house operating from Northland, New Zealand.
-The platform was primarily established to publish the contemporary non-fiction pieces of talented newbie authors, and going by their sales, they’ve definitely achieved their goal.
+The company was primarily established to publish the contemporary non-fiction pieces of talented newbie authors, and going by their sales, they’ve definitely achieved their goal.
 In terms of genres, they cover everything from literature to gardening; history to philosophy; and popular science to politics.
-The platform is currently accepting non-fiction works of writers based in New Zealand.
+The company is currently accepting non-fiction works of writers based in New Zealand.
 So in case you’re interested, you can always visit this page to find out more details about the submission guidelines.
+Do note that Awa doesn’t accept fiction, poetry, or children’s titles.

 Established around 30 years back by talented author David Bateman, Bateman Publishing stands as one of the largest publishing houses in NZ.
 Over the last three decades, this Auckland based company has managed to publish more than 600 local and international titles covering a wide range of non-fiction titles pertaining to historical fiction and biographies.
-The platform is currently welcoming submissions, and you can always contact them with your manuscript here.
+The company is currently welcoming submissions, and you can always contact them with your manuscript here.
+Do note that Bateman doesn’t accept submissions for fiction, poetry, and short stories.

 17. Potton & Burton